apache/mesos/docs/configuration.md

       --[no-]switch_user
     </td>
     <td>
-      Whether to run tasks as the user who submitted them rather than the user running the slave (requires setuid permission) (default: true)
+      If set to `true`, the agent will attempt to run tasks as the `user` who launched them (as defined in `FrameworkInfo`) (this requires `setuid` permission and that the given `user` exists on the agent).
+      If the user does not exist, an error occurs and the task will fail.
+      If set to `false`, tasks will be run as the same user as the Mesos agent process.  (default: true)
     </td>
   </tr>
   <tr>